-- 1. Event Access Requirements - a.
-Rule: All adult Event Participants and adult Competitors who have (a) regular contact with or (b) authority over minor Competitors at an Event must complete the US Center for SafeSport's mandatory SafeSport Training prior to the start of competition at an Event. - b.
+- 1. Event Access Requirements

+- a.
+Rule: All adult Event Participants and adult Competitors who have (a) regular contact with or (b) authority over minor Competitors at an Event must complete the U.S. Center for SafeSport's mandatory SafeSport Training prior to the start of competition at an Event.
+This list shall include the following:

+- 1. Event Chairs,

+- 2. Coaches, - 3.
+Race Officials, Judges, and Umpires, - 4.
+Adult Competitors who have regular contact with or authority over minor athletes6, - 5.
+Other event officials or volunteers who are determined by US Sailing to have regular contact with or authority over minor athletes. - b.
 Identification of Event Participants and Competitors required to complete mandatory SafeSport Training.
 Prior to the Event, US Sailing staff will identify all adult Event Participants and adult Competitors who have regular contact with and/or authority over minor athletes and are required to complete the Center's mandatory SafeSport Training.
-US Sailing will use the below table to establish the list of adult Event Participants and adult Competitors who have regular contact with or authority over minor athletes at an Event who will be required to complete SafeSport Training prior to the Event.
+US Sailing will use the below table to establish the list of adult Event Participants and adult Competitors who have regular contact with or authority over minor athletes at an Event who will be required to complete SafeSport Training prior to the Event. - c.

-- c.
 Verification of SafeSport Training: Competitors.
-US Sailing championships generally have deadlines for registration that are prior to the Event's start date.
-This prevents Event Day Competitor registration.
-US Sailing staff will continually monitor all Competitor registration lists and determine which adult Competitors meet the criteria listed in Section III.a.ii requiring mandatory SafeSport Training.
-Prior to the Event, US Sailing will produce a list of adult Competitors who are required to complete SafeSport Training and communicate that requirement to all relevant Competitors.
-If an adult Competitor has not completed SafeSport Training prior to registration, he or she will be notified at check in and not allowed to participate at the Event until he or she completes SafeSport Training. - d.
+Events generally have deadlines for registration that are prior to the Event's start date.
+This prevents Event day Competitor registration (but see subsection f below).
+US Sailing staff will continually monitor all Competitor registration lists and determine which adult Competitors must complete mandatory SafeSport Training.
+Prior to the Event, US Sailing will produce a list of adult Competitors who are required to complete SafeSport Training, communicate that requirement to all relevant Competitors, and continually monitor the list to ensure all relevant Competitors have done so.
+If a Competitor has not completed SafeSport Training prior to registration, he or she will be notified at check in and not allowed to participate at the Event until he or she completes SafeSport Training. - d.
 Verification of SafeSport Training: Event Participants.
-US Sailing staff will work with the Event organizers prior to the Event to determine all adult Event Participants who meet the criteria listed in Section III.a.ii requiring mandatory SafeSport Training.
-Prior to the Event, US Sailing will produce a list of Event Participants who are required to complete SafeSport Training and continually monitor the list to ensure all adult Event Participants have done so.
-If an adult Event Participant who is required to complete mandatory SafeSport Training has not done so prior to registration, he or she will be notified at check in and not allowed to participate at the Event until he or she completes SafeSport Training. - e.
-Event Check In.
-Prior to the Event and/or during Event check in, US Sailing staff or the Event's organizers/regatta officials will manually verify that all adult Competitors and adult Event Participants who are required to complete SafeSport Training have done so.
-If the individual has not done so, they will not be able to participate at the Event in a role where they would have regular contact with or authority over minor athletes. - 2.
-Communication of Minor Athlete Abuse Prevention Policies - a.
-Rule: Prior to the Event, all Competitors and Event Participants must receive a copy of the US Sailing Minor Athlete Abuse Prevention Policies (MAAPP) and protocol for reporting known, suspected, or alleged violations of the MAAPP or SafeSport Code.
-The MAAPP shall include the following:
+US Sailing staff will work with the Event organizers prior to the Event to determine all adult Event Participants who must complete mandatory SafeSport Training.
+Prior to the Event, US Sailing will produce a list of Event Participants who are required to complete SafeSport Training, communicate that requirement to all relevant Event Participants, and continually monitor the list to ensure all relevant adult Event Participants have done so.
+If an adult Event Participant who is required to complete mandatory SafeSport Training has not done so prior to registration, he or she will be notified at check in and not allowed to participate at the Event until he or she completes SafeSport Training.